 All the best bits that we know and love from the original film, with improved sound, perfectly timed edits and a bit of tidying up in a few other places, resulting in a version that is almost everything that could be desired.
 Almost?
 Yes, because there's one small and perplexing imperfection.
-In the first verse, just after "I've really been the best, the best of fools, there's a tiny cut that results in a loss of the correct beat, effectively reducing the length of one bar from 12/8 to 11/8.
-This does not occur at a point where two different pieces of music are joined together, as we've already switched from the 27th to the 29th a few seconds earlier, so it's very difficult to account for it.
-All I can come up with is that it may have been something to do with a need to get the audio in synch with the visuals.
+In the first verse, just after "I've really been the best, the best of fools", there's a tiny cut that results in a loss of the correct beat, effectively reducing the length of one bar from 12/8 to 11/8.
+This does not occur at a point where two different pieces of music are joined together, as we've already switched from the 27th to the 29th a few seconds earlier, so how do we account for it?

 To wrap up this lengthy chapter, here are the timings from the new CD of the various events of interest:

 previous - Misty Mountain Hop | next - No Quarter